jweiland-net/weather2/Documentation.tmpl/Administrator/Index.rst

 ------------
 How do I get set up?
 ^^^^^^^^^^^^^^^^^^^^
     #.
-Create a new http://openweathermap.org account
+Create a new http://openweathermap.org account and copy your api key
     #.
-Download the extension from the TYPO3 extension repository.
+Download the extension from the TYPO3 extension repository
     #.
+Enable the scheduler extension in your TYPO3 installation if not already done
-Create a new scheduler with the Call openweathermap.org api selected
+    #.
+Create a new scheduler with the Call openweathermap.org api selected with the scheduler module
     #.
 Configure the scheduler by filling out the required fields
     #.
 Create a new content element with the weather extension plugin selected
     #.
 Select the desired measure units to display